 In a world where applications have become a part of daily routine, one aspect remains unsolved: making a profit with them.
-Building a paid app may seem like the most obvious solution; however, this solution isn’t as viable as it may seem when considering that almost 97% of apps in Google Play and 94% of apps in Apple's App Store are free.
-So, do all these free app developers work for free, or are they making money with their free apps?
+Building a paid app may seem like the most obvious solution.
+However, paid apps may not be as viable as they seem when considering that almost 97% of mobile apps in Google Play and 94.2% of apps in Apple's App Store are free.
+So, how do free apps make money?
+Or do all those app developers work for free?

 There are many monetization strategies that allow free apps to generate revenue.
 Here are the nine most popular ones:

 In-app advertising is a popular app monetization model driven by increased smartphone penetration and engagement, especially in mature markets.
 In 2023, global mobile ad spend is set to reach $362 billion, translating into 7.5% of year-over-year growth compared to 2022.
 This upward trajectory is the direct result of the increasing number of hours spent on mobile — 4 trillion on Android phones alone in 2022.

 In-app advertisement has already become a distinct niche with several choices for marketers.
 Today, there are six main types of ads to choose from: